JEreth/A-atom-generator/README.md

 **3.1.
 Access via http**

-You can easily access the data sources with your browser at *http://localhost:8000/##atomid##*.
-The ##atomid## part has to be replaced with the id you choose in your config.json e.g. http://localhost:8000/thermometer
+You can easily access the data sources with your browser at *http://localhost:8000/##sourceid##*.
+The ##sourceid## part has to be replaced with the id you choose in your config.json e.g. http://localhost:8000/thermometer
 The response will be a json string similar to something like this:
 `{"name":"thermometer","temperature":22,"humidity":8}`

 **3.2.
 Write results in file**

-In the file mode the results are written in the output directory e.g. *output/##atomid##.json*.
-Each atom gets its own file.
+In the file mode the results are written in the output directory e.g. *output/##sourceid##.json*.
+Each source gets its own file.

 **3.3.
 Access via mqtt**

 Mqtt is a light-weight publish-subscirbe protocol often used in the Internet of Things.
-This application publishes the generated values and uses the the belonging atom id as topic name.
+This application publishes the generated values and uses the the belonging source id as topic name.
 To publish messages you need a mqtt broker.
 To test your scenario you can use a free test broker like test.mosquitto.org.
 However, you can define your own broker in the config.json.

 **3.4 Fallback: console output**